Bowling Green's Research-Corridor IT Partner

 Are you close enough to BG for on-site?

 Tiffin HQ is 45 minutes from Bowling Green via I-75 and US-6.
-Same-business-day on-site in Wood County is our service-level commitment.
-Most tickets resolve remotely within 30 minutes during business hours, so on-site visits are reserved for hardware, cabling and critical incident response.
+Most routine work resolves remotely within 30 minutes during business hours.
+On-site engagements in Wood County are scheduled in advance for hardware, cabling and critical incident response.

 Reading for Bowling Green-area operators